 - Deal with the Devil: Several, one of which included selling his soul.

 - Dissonant Serenity

-- The Dreaded: Perhaps not to the same extent as Angelus or The First but it is worth noting that he was able to freak out both Mr Trick, Deputy Mayor Alan Finch and had control over his own personal army of vampires BEFORE he became invulnerable.
-Hell he even freaked out the Scooby Gang when he casually walked into the library.
+- The Dreaded: Perhaps not to the same extent as Angelus or The First but it is worth noting that he was able to freak out both Mr Trick and Deputy Mayor Alan Finch, and had control over his own personal army of vampires before he became invulnerable.
+Hell, he even freaked out the Scooby Gang when he casually walked into the library.

 - Eldritch Abomination: Plans to become one.

 - Even Evil Has Loved Ones: Faith and his late wife Edna May.

 - Even Evil Has Standards: "Gingerbread" has him genuinely horrified at the child murders, though it's also entirely possible he was just doing what the townspeople expected of him.
 The fact he looks worried when the dark forces of the town are brought up only muddies things further.
 The Mayor does love kids, so he probably doesn't like seeing them get killed if he's not the one eating them himself.
 He's also a big believer in keeping his word and doesn't like when he is made to look dishonest.
 In fact, the only time we see say or do anything that might be considered threatening to his henchmen is when Mr Trick says he did him a favor by accidentally getting Lurconis, the demon the Mayor had pledged a sacrifice too, killed by the gang.
 He tells him that he should be very careful what favors he does for him in the future.

 - Evil Counterpart: To Giles, due to his paternal relationship with Faith.
 He also likes his scotch.

 - Family Values Villain: